 The firm has returned more than $2.1 billion to its limited partners since 2010.

-Since its founding in 1988, JLL Partners has managed six private equity funds totaling some $4.1 billion in committed capital from institutional investors such as corporations, pension funds, university endowments, and financial institutions.
+Since its founding in 1988, JLL Partners has managed six private equity funds totaling some $4.2 billion in committed capital from institutional investors such as corporations, pension funds, university endowments, and financial institutions.
 Seeking out targets that have experienced management and strong fundamentals or in out-of-favor industries, the company specializes in leveraged buyouts, restructurings, and turnaround situations.
 It currently has stakes in more than a dozen firms.
-Holdings include ACE Cash Express, Builders FirstSource, IASIS Healthcare Corporation, and PGT.
+Holdings include ACE Cash Express, Builders FirstSource, and IASIS Healthcare Corporation.
 After taking its portfolio company NetSpend (acquired in mid-2008) public in 2010, the company was acquired in 2013 by Total Systems Services for $1.4 billion in an all-cash deal.
 As the largest shareholder in NetSpend, JLL realized more than five times its initial investment in the debit card company.
 Also in 2013, the firm's portfolio company Loar Group purchased Connecticut-based AGC Inc., a manufacturer of aerospace components for original equipment manufacturers as well as a supplier of aftermarket aircraft services.
-To date, the firm has made 36 platform investments, and more than 50 add-on acquisitions.
+To date, the firm has made 37 platform investments, and more than 50 add-on acquisitions.

 ▲ Show Less▼ Show Full Description